Ivy Benson: Film and television appearances

 Benson appeared as herself with a speaking role in the feature film The Dummy Talks (1943), which starred Jack Warner.
 She and the band were scheduled to take part in a BBC Television broadcast in 1946, but were forced to cancel 48 hours before they were due to go on air following a dispute with the Stoll Theatres Corporation, who she was contracted to.
 Stoll advised her that she faced a ban from their theatres, saying that they considered that television "will be a great detriment to the theatre".

 Benson and the band appeared on the television series The Music Box in 1957.
 She was the subject of an episode of the UK tribute show This Is Your Life in 1976.

 Benson retired to the seaside resort of Clacton-on-Sea, Essex, occasionally entertaining local holidaymakers on the electric organ.
 A few months before her death in 1993 she became close friends with the actor Sean Pertwee.
 Pertwee had sought her advice about his upcoming portrayal of a troubled trombonist and drag queen in the film Dirty Weekend.

 Personal life

 Benson married theatrical producer Caryll Stafford Clark in 1949; the couple divorced in 1951.
 In 1957, she married Top Sergeant Brantley Callaway of the United States Air Force, whom she met while performing in a summer season on the Isle of Man.
 The marriage ended after she refused to accompany him when he returned to the United States in 1963 and they were divorced in 1964.
 An operation left her unable to have children.

+In the early 1980s Benson moved to Clacton, where she continued to perform as pianist, organist and vocalist at local concerts.
 She suffered a heart attack at her home and died on 6 May 1993, aged 79.